benweier/wayfarer/README.md

 > **Path Routes are _(almost always)_ lazy-loaded**

 Routes are considered "pages" in a traditional sense, but they are not necessarily 1:1 with a URL.
 Route elements do little more than orchestrate the components inside a layout, such as passing around dynamic path segments.
-The layout is the real page and is responsible for prefetching data, handling errors, and rendering fallback states.
+The page features are responsible for fetching data/consuming prefetched data, handling errors, and rendering fallback states.
 This is where Suspense and Error Boundaries are used to their fullest extent.

 > **Routes _may_ have a `loader` prop that initiates data prefetching**

 A `loader` in React Router returns a Promise that resolves to some data.
 In Wayfarer, while it could use the `useLoaderData` hook, the loader doesn't handle caching or deduplication of requests so it is used simply to initiate prefetching with React Query's `ensureQueryData`.
 This helps to keep the interface feeling snappy and responsive during route transitions (see [perceived performance](https://en.wikipedia.org/wiki/Perceived_performance)),

-> **React Query is _always_ used to fetch/cache/manage remote server state**
+> **React Query is _always_ used to fetch/cache/mutate server state**

-React Query is such an amazing library that I have a hard time letting it go.
-It is used for all remote data and is the primary source of truth for the application.
+Although loaders/actions can achieve similar results, React Query is such an amazing library that I have a hard time letting it go.
+It is used for all server state and is the primary source of truth for the application.
 It enables [Optimistic Updates](https://tanstack.com/query/v4/docs/react/guides/optimistic-updates), makes Mutations and Query Invalidation a snap, and caches data for reasonable amounts of time.

 > **Suspense and Error Boundaries are _always_ used to handle fallback/error states**